 Growing hydro or hydroponic marijuana is now one of the most popular and effective ways to grow indoors.
 It increases the yield potential of the crop, reduces the chance of pests and does not need to be tendered every day.
-This page takes you through several of the most popular hydroponic methods.
+This page takes you through several of the most popular hydroponic methods for growing weed.

 Hydroponic Marijuana Setup